Gloom (video game): Development

 Gloom's map editor and utility programs were written in Blitz BASIC, a programming language written by Mark Sibly, one of the developers of Gloom.
 Gloom was developed in a year, and development began in May 1994.
 In a 1995 issue of The One, a British gaming magazine, Gloom was previewed before release with some information about its development.
 Gloom was also the cover story of this issue, and a demo of Gloom was included on the cover disk.
 The One's logo is on several walls in Gloom in the demo.
 Several developers at Black Magic Software were interviewed, including Mark Sibly, Hans and Kurt Butler, who worked on graphics, and Kev Stannard.
 Mark stated in regards to Gloom's name: "The name sort of started out as a joke ... just something to call the project while we were working on it.
 By the time we had to settle on a 'real' name, we threw around some petty weird ones like Gorefest '95, and Bloodbath, but wound up sticking with Gloom.
 Probably because we were all used to it."

 The crew behind Gloom met while working on a game together, with Mark describing the situation as "a bit of a drama, to be honest.
 We'd gone over there to work for this rich guy who wanted to get into the games publishing biz, but things turned pretty ugly at the end.
 We actually finished the game, but nothing ever came of it."
 While it is a Doom clone, the development team attempted to differentiate Gloom from its inspiration and other Doom clones by dividing the game into "distinct graphic styles" to "alter the mood of the game entirely."
 A trait noted by Kurt Butler is that many other Doom clones' sprites "don't really stand out from the background graphics ...
 I think this is due to the fact that they used colours too dull and similar to the background shades."
 Gloom's enemy sprites are designed to stand out from the background, which aids the player to see them at a distance.

 A key feature of Gloom is that all enemies explode into gibs upon being killed rather than leaving a corpse, and to promote this feature, a competition was run in The One magazine to correctly match up pictured in-game gibs with what body part/organ they are, with the winner's face being put into Gloom.
+The game was deliberately designed to be more fast-paced and arcade like than other first-person shooters.
+The game even features playable arcade cabinets hidden in some levels.

 Gloom was stated to cost £29.99 in 1995.